Deutsche Schule Lima Alexander von Humboldt

-Deutsche Schule Alexander von Humboldt Lima (Colegio Peruano Alemán Alexander von Humboldt) is a German international school with two campuses in Lima, Peru: one in Miraflores and one in Surco, with a recreational centre in Huampaní.
+Deutsche Schule Alexander von Humboldt Lima (Colegio Peruano Alemán Alexander von Humboldt) is a private German international school with two campuses in Lima, Peru: one in Miraflores and one in Surco, with a recreational centre in Huampaní.
 The school serves levels from Kindergarten through Abitur and the Peruvian bachillerato.

 It was established in March 1910 after decades of organization.
 Its first director was Erich Zurkalowski.
 The school was closed from 1942 to 1952 due to World War II and reopened under its current name.

 History

 On April 1, 1872, the school opened its doors with the name of Instituto de Lima.
 The following year the first stone of the premises was laid in Alameda Grau in the presence of President Manuel Pardo y Lavalle, whose government would provide the necessary support for the school.
 It was in those years that German and Latin began to be taught, bringing in teachers from the Royal Gymnasium in Cologne.

 During the War of the Pacific, the institute's activities were affected as the new premises had not even been opened.
 By 1889 the school opened, and although the school was directed by a German director, this language was losing prominence in the institution.